Editorial: This post was last updated September 8th, 2022.

-Nowadays, the term DDoS probably raises the heart rate of most webmasters.
-Though many don’t know exactly what a DDoS attack is, they do know the effect: an extremely sluggish or shut-down website.
+Nowadays, the term DDoS raises the heart rate of most webmasters.
+Though many don’t know exactly what a DDoS attack is, they might be familiar with the effect: an extremely sluggish, shut down, or dysfunctional website.

-In this article, we’ll focus on how to know if you’ve been DDoSed, how to spot a DDoS attack, and how to protect your website in the future.
+In this article, we’ll focus on how to know if you’ve been DDoSed, how to spot a DDoS attack, and how to protect your website from future DDoS attacks.

 DDoS stands for Distributed Denial of Service.
-Like the name implies, a DDoS attack focuses on damaging a service such as:
+Like the name implies, a DDoS attack is a malicious attempt to disrupt or damage a service by overwhelming system resources with traffic.

 - a website